-As part of becoming an author, we’re told to seek feedback on our work.
-Since I didn’t know any writers, I joined the online community Scribophile.
+Starting out, I didn’t know any other writers, so I joined the online community Scribophile.
 For those of you who are not familiar with it, in order to post your work for critique, you have to earn points by critiquing the work of others.
-This ensures everyone gets critiqued and it’s a great system, but how can you give useful feedback to other writers when you yourself are only getting started?
+This ensures everyone gets feedback.
+It’s a great system, but how can you give useful feedback to other writers when you yourself are only getting started?

 Just like writing, giving feedback gets easier with practice.
-And the cool thing is that you learn so much from identifying problems in other works and applying it to your own.
+You learn so much from identifying problems in other works and applying it to your own.
 And the more you learn, the better you are at identifying problems and offering suggestions.

-Being on Scribophile, where people critique per chapter, I have given and received hundreds of critiques.
-I received a harsh critique once where the person didn’t mention one good thing about the work and was very condescending, and it was hard to sift through the noise and find something useful.
-I’ve also given harsh critiques, and as hard as I tried to qualify them in a nice way, received defensive responses from the authors and was even hurt in the process on one occasion.
-It’s very easy for personal feelings to get hurt, so it’s a hard art to master.
-But I’ve also received many comments where the authors applied my critiques and said I was helpful, so I think I’ve learned a thing or two about what it takes to give useful critiques.
+By being on Scribophile, I’ve given and received hundreds of critiques.
+I received a harsh critique once where the person didn’t mention one good thing about the work and was very condescending.
+It was hard to sift through the noise and find something useful.
+I’ve also given harsh critiques, and as hard as I tried to qualify them in a nice way, received defensive responses from the authors.
+On the other hand, I’ve also received many comments where the authors applied my critiques and said I was helpful.

-So based on my experience, here are five tips to keep in mind when giving feedback.
+Based on my experiences, here are five tips to keep in mind when giving feedback.

 Always mention something positive.

 This is especially true when you find many mistakes and have to offer a harsh critique.
 Always start with the positive.
 No matter how “bad” a piece of writing is, there’s always something positive to say, even if it’s just mentioning good grammar or punctuation.